-For example, in China East 1 (Hangzhou) and China North 1 (Qingdao), you can purchase 10 regional RIs respectively because the upper limit of regional RIs is 20 per account.
-In zones B and H of China East 1 (Hangzhou), you can purchase up to 20 zonal RIs respectively.
+For example, in China (Hangzhou) and China (Qingdao), you can purchase 10 regional RIs respectively because the upper limit of regional RIs is 20 per account.
+In zones B and H of China (Hangzhou), you can purchase up to 20 zonal RIs respectively.
 If you need more RIs, you can open a ticket.

 - Matchable instances: RIs only match Pay-As-You-Go instances (excluding preemptible instances).

-Note The RIs of t5 burstable instances (t5) are only available at the zonal level.
+Note The RIs of burstable performance instances are only available at the zonal level.
 Additionally, they do not support merging, splitting, or scope changing.